Saturday, June 21, 2025

 Prayer helps us:

-• say sorry when we mess up and ask God for forgiveness (this is the prayer of contrition or repentance)
+• Say sorry when we make a mistake and when we need to ask God for forgiveness.
+This is the prayer of contrition or repentance

-• ask for help when we need it (this is the prayer of petition or supplication)
+• Ask for help when we need it, This is the prayer of petition, request or supplication

-• ask for what others need on their behalf (prayer of intercession)
+• Ask for what others need on their behalf.
+This is the prayer of intercession

-• bless and adore God for being so wonderful (prayer of praise)
+• Bless and adore God for being so wonderful.
+This is the prayer of praise

-• Just tell God what’s on our minds (prayer which is the act of speaking to God privately and deeply.
+• Just tell God what is on your mind.
+This is prayer which is the act of speaking to God privately and deeply.
 The prayer of talking to God is communication with God, much like a conversation between friends.
-It can include sharing thoughts, feelings and needs, or simply expressing gratitude and praise.
-Prayer is spending time with our very best Friend, God.)
+This form of prayer can include sharing thoughts, feelings and needs, or simply expressing gratitude and praise.
+Prayer is spending time with our very best Friend, God.

 How prayer makes us holy

 Have you ever seen a plant grow with water and sunshine?
-That’s like our soul!
+That is like our soul.
 Prayer is the sunshine and water for your soul.
 Without prayer, we dry up and stay small.
-But with prayer, we grow and grow – into saints!
+With prayer, we grow into saints.

 Every time you pray, you become more like Jesus.
 The more you become like Jesus, the holier you become.
 God sent Jesus His Son to earth, so that we could learn how to behave beautifully like wonderful Jesus.
 Read about Jesus' Life in the four gospels.
 If we model ourselves on Jesus (that is, try to behave the way He does), we will become saints and able to spend our lives in Heaven with God after our time here on earth has come to an end.